Ottawa Seed Library (OSL)

-We are currently seeking lead volunteers to help manage these seed libraries.
+We are currently seeking volunteers to join a fantastic volunteer team.
 No experience is required.
-Coordinators are primarily expected to assist in the coordination of skill building workshops, arrange times for seed distribution & returns, and supporting other future seed library coordinators as new branches emerge.
+Coordinators are primarily expected to assist in arranging times for seed distribution & returns.
+Want to get involved?
+Email firstname.lastname@example.org.

 Varieties in the Seed Library

 Click here for a list describing the varieties in the seed library.

 These guides will help you with saving seeds for specific varieties.
 There are many great resources out there.
 The most accessible guide at this time is How to Save your own Seeds form Seeds of Diversity.
 Our guides are derived from their resources – if you would like the guide itself you can purchase it at the Seeds of Diversity website here.